Laboehm/ME405_TermProject/README.md

 We implemented a numerical model using an RK4 (Runge-Kutta 4th-order) solver in Jupyter.
 This solver integrated the nonlinear kinematic equations over discrete time steps, allowing us to simulate Romi’s behavior under different inputs.

 The simulation also included a feedback controller that adjusted for a reference forward velocity and angular momentum.
-This allowed us to predict how Romi would respond to various control inputs and refine our understanding of its motion.
+This allowed us to predict how Romi would respond to various control inputs and improve our understanding of its motion.

 ### Plots

-To validate the system model and measured parameters, we generated several key plots:
+To complete the system model, we generated several plots to physically characterize the robot:

 - **Steady-state speed vs. % duty cycle**
   Shows the linear relationship between PWM input and angular velocity, confirming the system gain.